-A made-to-order service for hand made Crochet and Cabin Lace, and Porthole Covers.
+A made-to-order service for hand made Crochet Lace, Cabin Lace, and Porthole Covers.

 You can also buy crochet patterns, crochet cotton, hooks and kits to make your own window and cabin dressings and cushions.

 The crocheted lace can be used as edging strips to decorate the area of a canal Narrowboat cabin between ceiling and wall, and along shelf edges.
 Strips of filet crochet lace can also be used to create curtains across windows, cafe net curtain stye, and crochet lace circles, rather like doilies, can be used to cover portholes.
 These afford some privacy, decoration and let in light.
 Smaller lace strips can be used to trim curtains and other soft furnishings.

 Peony Rose, Butterfly and Dragonfly Porthole Covers Merry-Go-Round Porthole Cover Rose Boatwoman Canal Doll Rosie & Alf Mini Boatwoman and Boatman Canal Doll Charm, Keyring Memory Stick Keeper 11" Dragonfly & 11 1/2 " Beaded Dragonfly Lace Seamróg (Shamrock) Lace Empress Cotton Colours Faery Dance Porthole cover Sue's Spiderweb Porthole Cover Pattern Decorative Handle Crochet Hooks Christmas Bell Ornament Pattern & Kit (you will need to scroll down the pages.)

 You can choose from the crochet pattern samples on the Crochet and Cabin Lace page

 If the pattern you would like is not displayed there, or you have a sample of lace you would like copied, please contact me.
 Just like the original boat women, I will endeavour to reproduce it for you.
 Please read the 'How to Order' page carefully before placing your order or buying lace.